OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

     </Control>
     ```

-3. Replace `TODO1` with a string that gives the button an ID that is unique within this manifest file.
+3. Within the XML you just added to the manifest file, replace `TODO1` with a string that gives the button an ID that is unique within this manifest file.
 Since our button is going to toggle protection of the worksheet on and off, use "ToggleProtection".
 When you are done, the entire start Control tag should look like the following:

     ```xml
     <Control xsi:type="Button" id="ToggleProtection">